prebid/prebid.github.io/features/firstPartyData.md

 });
 {% endhighlight %}

 You may also specify adUnit-specific transaction IDs using `ortb2Imp.ext.tid`, and Prebid will use them instead of generating random new ones.
 This is useful if you are auctioning the same slots through multiple header bidding libraries.
-Note that you should take care to not re-use the same transaction IDs across different ad units or auctions.
-For example:
+Note: you must take care to not re-use the same transaction IDs across different ad units or auctions.
+Here's a simplified example passing a tid through the [requestBids](/dev-docs/publisher-api-reference/requestBids.html) function:

 {% highlight js %}
 const tid = crypto.randomUUID();